 Too little

-Too little self esteem means unhappiness: living by excuses, acting passively, feeling victimised and weak, and submitting to other people, perhaps unwisely.
+Too little self esteem means unhappiness: living by guilt or blame, being passive in the face of attack, feeling victimised or weak, and submitting to other people, perhaps unwisely.

 Too little self confidence means anxiety: living by avoidance, hesitation, self-recrimination, and feeling paralysed by the world and other people.